777arc/PySDR/content-nl/phaser.rst

  except KeyboardInterrupt:
      sys.exit() # quit python

-You should see a realtime version of the previous exercise.
+You should see a real-time version of the previous exercise.
 Try switching which :code:`gain_list` is used, to play around with the different windows.
 Here is an example of the Rectangular window (i.e., no windowing function):

 .. image:: ../_images/phaser_animation_rect.gif
    :scale: 100 %